AndrewMillerOnline/andrewmilleronline.github.io/_posts/2023-05-04-treatise-on-snapshotting-data-crm-analytics.md

 Snapshot recipes all have the same structure, pictured above.
 Here's how each node works:
 - **Ingest data to snapshot**.
 This is where you're ingest opportunity, quota, or whatever other object you want to snapshot.
 - **Lookback period filter**.
-As described above, this is where you'll filter out irrelevant data.
+As described above, this filter controls what data you'll add.
 Maybe this filters to opportunities created this quarter or to quotes generated today -- it really depends on the business requirements.
 - **Aggregate to a higher grain**.
 Your snapshot may or may not have this node.
 If you can aggregate, I highly recommend doing so.
 If your requirements don't allow it, simply delete this node from the recipe.
 - **Transform**.
 This is the final step before we append the current snapshot data to the existing dataset.
 In this step you'll want to generate a "Snapshot Date" variable to represent when the snapshot was taken.
 You can also do any other variable cleanup or transformation work needed.
 - **Ingest snapshot dataset**.
 This node reads in the same dataset that you'll be outputting at the end of the recipe.
 By reading in the old dataset then appending a new snapshot on top of the old results, we'll continue to grow out the snapshot over time.
 - **Data retention filter**.
-As discussed above, at a certain point your old snapshot data is no longer necessary.
-Here you can filter on the Snapshot Date column created in the Transform step above, removing snapshot data that's older than your retention window.
+In contrast to the lookback period filter, which determines what data your recipes _adds_ to the dataset, the data retention filter determines what data to _keep_ in your dataset.
+This is accomplished through a filter on the Snapshot Date created in the Transform step above, thereby removing snapshot data that's older than your retention window.
 - **Append new snapshot to existing dataset**.
 Stack the new and old data together to grow your dataset.
 - **Output snapshot dataset**.
 Output the data for consumption.